Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 I cannot tell you how much an at-home yoga practice has given me.
 What a great habit to start as a teen!

-She’s even got one video on yoga for teenagers (you can take any of her other videos, even if they’re not directly targeted for teens).
+She’s even got one video on yoga for teenagers (your teen can take any of her other videos, even if they’re not directly targeted for teens).

-Don’t have your driver’s permit or driver’s license yet?
-Now’s a great time to study up for your permit.
-Here’s some free DMV Permit Practice Tests to get you started.
+Teen doesn’t have a driver’s permit or driver’s license yet?
+Now’s a great time to study up for that permit.
+Here’s some free DMV Permit Practice Tests to get them started.

 Hint: I actually failed my permit test, twice!
 The first time I failed the vision test, and found out I needed an eye doctor appointment.
 And the second time?
 I failed the actual test itself.
 But the third time went well, and I’ve been driving now since I was 17 years old.